Emmanuel-Tembo/e-commerce_cake4days/README.md

 # Cake4Days E-Commerce Website

 Welcome to Cake4Days!
-This is a full-stack e-commerce platform for ordering cakes and treats online, featuring user authentication, product catalog, shopping cart, order management, custom orders, wishlist, reviews, admin dashboard, payment integration, and more.
+This is a full-stack e-commerce platform for ordering cakes and treats online, featuring user authentication, product catalog, shopping cart, custom orders, payment integration and more.

 ---